ARGOeu/poem-2/doc/v1/docs/superadmin_probe.md

 # Probe

 Probe is code which implements single or multiple tests.
+All of the probes must comply with [the guidelines for monitoring probes](http://argoeu.github.io/monitoring-probes/v1/guidelines_for_monitoring_probes/).

 ## List of probes